ToyotaInfoTech/RAMN/docs/quickstart.rst

 If you want to use your own adapter, you only need to connect the "CANH" and "CANL" wires of your adapter to the terminal block of the CAN bus of RAMN, located at the top right of the board.
 Each pin of the terminal block consists of a large round hole, and a smaller rectangular hole.
 You should insert the wire that you want to connect in the round hole, and an internal spring will lock it in place.
-To remove a wire, insert something in the rectangular hole (e.g., a precision scew driver) and pull the wire.
+To remove a wire, insert something in the rectangular hole (e.g., a precision screw driver) and pull the wire.
 The terminal block has three pins, and the corresponding signals are labeled on the silkscreen next to it:

 - Top pin is GND (Ground).